rsocket/rsocket-rpc-java/docs/get-started.md

 SimpleServiceClient serviceClient = new SimpleServiceClient(rSocket);
 ```

-#### RSocket RPC client over Server Configuration
+#### RSocket RPC Client over Server Configuration
 This configures the receiver of a connection, typically a server, to call the remote  `SimpleService`.
 Notice that the client is created inside the closure in the acceptor method.
 The method passes in a variable called `sendingSocket`.
 This is the RSocket that is the connection to the client.
 You can make calls to the client *without* receiving requests first, or ever.
 ```
 RSocketFactory.receive()
         .acceptor(